py85252876/py85252876.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D. student at [University of Virginia]([https://www.virginia.edu/]), supervised by [Prof. Tianhao Wang]([https://tianhao.wang/]).
+I am a third-year Ph.D. student at [University of Virginia]([https://www.virginia.edu/]), supervised by [Prof. Tianhao Wang]([https://tianhao.wang/]).
 Before that, I obtained my bachelor’s degree at Southwest Jiaotong University.

 I'm always open to collaboration and would love to explore any fascinating topics together.
 Feel free to reach out to me at [email](mailto:trv3px@virginia.edu)—I'm excited to learn from you!